Vesicoureteral Reflux

 Recognized for Quality Care

-Our pediatric urology providers are part of Duke Children’s, one of only several hospitals in the U.S. certified as a Level I Verified Children’s Surgery Center by the American College of Surgeons.
-This is the highest level of distinction for hospitals that perform complex surgical procedures for newborns, children and teens.
-Duke is the only children’s hospital in North or South Carolina to receive this designation.
+Our pediatric urology providers are part of Duke Children’s, which is certified as a Level I Verified Children’s Surgery Center by the American College of Surgeons.
+This is the highest level of distinction for hospitals that perform complex surgical procedures for newborns, children, and teens.

 Family Support Services